dileepsa/dileepsa.github.io/content/posts/pondicherry.md

 ![Paradise Beach](/images/pondicherry/paradise_beach.jpeg)

-Also known as Plage Paradiso, Paradise beaches us locate in Chunnambar.
+Paradise beaches located in Chunnambar.
 It is an isolated beach and can be reached by taking the ferry across the backwaters which take around 20-30 minutes from Chunnambar boat house located 8 km away from the main city.

 The view of the backwater on the way to the beach is just breathtaking and is surrounded by green and thick mangrove forests.
 You can also spot a lot of birds on the way to the beach.
 The sand of the beach is soft & pristine with blue waves of the water.
 Because of the high current in the water, it is not advisable to go deep.

-At Paradise beach, there are a large number of huts spread across the beach which provide shelter in ran and strong winds.
-Moreover, they also have a changing room facility where you can change after having fun in the water.

 ![Paradise Beach](/images/pondicherry/prominade_beach.jpeg)